Control Hypothyroidism Naturally

 When you have an underactive thyroid, or hypothyroidism, symptoms might include depression, constipation, and fatigue among other serious health concerns.
-However, eating some foods can boost the health of the thyroid gland.
+However, eating some foods can boost the health of the thyroid gland, to help control hypothyroidism naturally.
 The thyroid gland produces hormones that help regulate energy levels, metabolism, mood, blood pressure, body temperature and heart rate.

 Hypothyroidism is a condition where the thyroid is underactive and hence not producing enough hormones.
 You can bolster thyroid function by taking your thyroid medication as well as eating a balanced and healthy diet that includes lots of protein and other healthy foods.
 The next time you go grocery shopping look for these 10 nutrient-rich foods that help bolster thyroid function: